Plaza de la Revolución, Havana - Things to Do at Plaza de la Revolución

 Cementerio de Colón

-One of the world's most impressive necropolises with elaborate tombs and sculptures, just 10 minutes away
+One of the world's most impressive necropolises, just a few blocks away, with elaborate tombs and fascinating stories of Havana's elite.

 University of Havana